Students get a taste of dental school in the Summer Academic Enrichment Program

 “Success is: they get into dental school and they are diversifying the field of dentistry no matter where they are.
 We would love for them to all come [to VCU] though,” Smith said.

-SAEP is one of many pipeline programs VCU offers through its Division for Student Engagement and Impact.
-Other pipeline programs include early exposure to health care careers for middle school and high school students.
+SAEP is one of many Diversity P.A.T.H.S.
+(Promoting Access To Health Sciences) programs VCU offers through its Division for Student Engagement and Impact.
+Other P.A.T.H.S. programs include early exposure to health care careers for middle school and high school students.

 Nationally, there are large disparities in representation in dentistry.
 According to the American Dental Association, only 4% of dentists are Black, while approximately 6% are Hispanic.
 Public health researchers believe this contributes to persistent oral health disparities among communities of color in the U.S.